davidemodolo/Automated_Planning_Project/README.md

 6. Creates plan and runs ``run`` to launch the plan! :rocket:

 # Results :memo:
-In the [screenshots](screenshots) folder we provide the image version of the results reported in this section.
 ## Problem 1

 Both planners returned the same plan.